 Note: If you can’t find your class code and you’re missing the blue “Invite more students” button, you have already connected your class to Google Classroom.

-Syncing new students from Google Classroom
+Importing new students from Google Classroom

 1. Check your Google Classroom to make sure the student is on the roster for the same Google Classroom connect class in Edpuzzle.
 If they are not, you'll need to add them to the Google Classroom before proceeding